-The accounting policies of Desert Community College District (the District) General Obligation Bond Construction Fund (Measure B) conforms to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants.
-Desert Community College District Bond Funds account for the financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.
+The accounting policies of Desert Community College District's (the District) Measure B General Obligation Bond Fund conforms to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The District's Measure B General Obligation Bond Fund accounts for the financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.